NVIDIA/aistore/docs/storage_svcs.md

 A layout rule is independent of how the object arrives.
 It applies equally to PUT, cold GET, copy, and rechunk.

 > **Status (v5.1):** rule 1 is enforced by PUT, cold GET, and copy; rechunk enforces it only for the objects it rewrites - an existing monolithic object above `chunks.max_monolithic_size` (e.g., after lowering it) is left as is.
-Rule 2 is currently enforced by rechunk only; PUT and cold GET do not yet auto-chunk at `chunks.objsize_limit`.
+Rule 2 is currently enforced by rechunk only; PUT, cold GET, and copy do not yet auto-chunk at `chunks.objsize_limit`.

 ### Rechunk